microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 1. An authentic scheduler implemented in FLAML (`scheduler='flaml'`).

 This scheduler is authentic to the new search algorithms provided by FLAML.
-In a nutshell, it starts the search with the minimum resource (the resource is used in the evaluation function, and typically the larger resource, the more expensive the evaluation is) and increases the resource for each configuration to evaluate only when necessary to proceed with the search.
-With this scheduler, we do not necessarily need to use the maximum resource in the evaluation to find the best configuration, which helps save computation cost.
+In a nutshell, it starts the search with the minimum resource (the resource is used in the evaluation function, and typically the larger resource, the more expensive the evaluation is).
+It switches between HPO with the current resource and increasing the resource for evaluation depending on which leads to faster improvement.

 If this scheduler is used, you need to
 - Know what is the resource dimension, a factor that affects the cost of the evaluation (e.g., sample size, the number of epochs), and specify the `resource_attr`, i.e., the name of the resource dimension.

-- Know how the resource dimension affects the evaluation and write your `training_function`, which involves using and reporting the resource dimension.
-Note that in this scheduler, the amount of resources to use at each iteration is suggested by the search algorithm through an additional `resource_attr` field in configuration.
+- Know how the resource dimension affects the evaluation and write your `training_function`, which involves using the resource dimension to control the compute cost.
+Note that in this scheduler, the amount of resources to use at each iteration is suggested by the search algorithm through an additional field in configuration as specified by `resource_attr`.

-- Provide the lower and upper limit of the resource dimension via `min_resource` and `max_resource`, and provide `reduction_factor`, which determines the magnitude of resource (multiplicative) increase when we decide to increase the resource.
+- Provide the lower and upper limit of the resource dimension via `min_resource` and `max_resource`, and optionally provide `reduction_factor`, which determines the magnitude of resource (multiplicative) increase when we decide to increase the resource.

 In the following code example, we consider the sample size as the resource dimension.
 It determines how much data is used to perform training as reflected in the `training_func`.
 We set the `min_resource` and `max_resource` to 1000 and the size of the full training dataset, respectively.